rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 data is deallocated if it was previously initialized.)

-In short, for soundness, the Rust language ensures that data is always initialized before it is referenced, but the designers have attempted to not require artifices like dummy-initializations inserted solely to placate such requirements.
+In short, for soundness, the Rust language ensures that data is always initialized before it is referenced, but the designers have strived to avoid requiring artifical coding patterns inserted solely to placate Rust's static analyses (such as requiring one to initialize `string` above with some dummy data just so that it can be borrowed later).

 ### Algebraic Data Types and Data Invariants